-Our in-seat laptop power available, in our Premium Economy and Upper Class cabins, will keep your gadgets going onboard throughout your flight.
+Our in-seat laptop power is available in our Premium Economy and Upper Class cabins, and will keep your gadgets going onboard throughout your flight.

 Depending on which aircraft you're flying on, there are two types of power options of available onboard - AC power and EmPower.